-During 2015 the band put finishing touches to their second album and secured a new record deal to be announced very soon.
+During 2015 the band put finishing touches to their second album.

 The band also continued to play gigs, including Eradication Festival in Wales and a return to the legendary Warhorns Festival in Yorkshire.
 They also co-organised The Blackwood Gathering event in Cumbria, playing an acoustic track by firelight in the woods.